Get

 4. Raw Green Potatoes

 Raw, green potatoes contain a toxic compound known as solanine, which can be harmful when ingested.
-A large amount would need to be eaten to see toxic effects, but your pup may experience gastrointestinal issues, such as vomiting or diarrhea.
+A large amount would need to be consumed to experience toxic effects, but your pup may still experience gastrointestinal issues, such as vomiting or diarrhea.

 5. Rhubarb